ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-ESM Broke in Prod.
-Here Are the 10 Checks I Trust. - <a href="https://medium.com/@Praxen/esm-broke-in-prod-here-are-the-10-checks-i-trust-086ed5f60964?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 TypeScript validation mistakes that make tool calls unsafe - <a href="https://medium.com/@komalbaparmar007/10-typescript-validation-mistakes-that-make-tool-calls-unsafe-2e1d7157a744?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Praxen`**
+✍️ **posted by `Yamishift`**

-<blockquote>A practical migration checklist to stop “works locally” import failures — resolution quirks, dual packages, TS outputs, and bundler traps.
+<blockquote>Learn the real reasons “typed” tool calls still break in production — and how to design validation that survives LLMs, bad clients, and…
 Continue reading on Medium »</blockquote>

-<h3>2. ☕ Java vs Node.js — The Ultimate Survival Guide for Developers Crossing the Great Backend Divide - <a href="https://medium.com/@saaquibnajmush/java-vs-node-js-the-ultimate-survival-guide-for-developers-crossing-the-great-backend-divide-db0bd4df02cb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+Node.js Cluster in 2026: Still Relevant or Finally Obsolete? - <a href="https://medium.com/@jozef.barca.dev/node-js-cluster-in-2026-still-relevant-or-finally-obsolete-1d414568a9a0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Najmush Saaquib`**
+✍️ **posted by `Jozef Barca`**

-<blockquote>(Or: How to Stop Worrying and Love the Event Loop)
+<blockquote>The short answer?
+It’s still relevant but not always necessary.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Beyond the Browser: How I Secured My AI Budget and User Photos - <a href="https://medium.com/@ritamm413/beyond-the-browser-how-i-secured-my-ai-budget-and-user-photos-a8b85a99d2bb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Daily Diet Tracker REST API with Node.js, Fastify & Knex - <a href="https://medium.com/@paulofelipemartins/building-a-daily-diet-tracker-rest-api-with-node-js-fastify-knex-907b6ea2aa8e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ritam`**
+✍️ **posted by `Paulo Martins`**

-<blockquote>In my previous post, I shared how moving image transforms to the browser saved me a fortune in API fees.
-But saving money is only half the…
+<blockquote>Topics: Node.js · Fastify · Knex · REST API · SQLite
 Continue reading on Medium »</blockquote>

+<h3>4.
+8 V8 optimization myths (and why your hot path got slower) - <a href="https://medium.com/@kaushalsinh73/8-v8-optimization-myths-and-why-your-hot-path-got-slower-337a76dc99f4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Neurobyte`**

+<blockquote>Stop “optimizing” JavaScript the way blog posts told you to — learn the V8 realities (hidden classes, ICs, deopts, GC) that decide whether…
+Continue reading on Medium »</blockquote>

+<h3>5.
+What Actually Happens When You Run a JS File in Node.js ? - <a href="https://medium.com/@VibhutiSavaldekar/what-actually-happens-when-you-run-a-js-file-in-node-js-5c383eee3f89?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `vibhuti savaldekar`**

+<blockquote>before we dive into what nodejs does and how it does it. it is important that you are aware what nodejs really is.
+Continue reading on Medium »</blockquote>

+<h3>6.
+Your Node Version Is Lying to You, And nvm Is the Fix - <a href="https://medium.com/@glorynwaekpe/your-node-version-is-lying-to-you-and-nvm-is-the-fix-398a41144970?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ego`**

+<blockquote>That yellow warning line in your terminal isn’t noise.
+It’s a contract violation, and understanding it changes how you think about every…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Why Shopify Stores With 3Second Load Times Face Extreme High Cart Abandonment - <a href="https://medium.com/@onyxgrids/why-shopify-stores-with-3second-load-times-face-extreme-high-cart-abandonment-cec387c88f49?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Control Flow in JavaScript: If, Else, and Switch Explained - <a href="https://medium.com/@jaahnvisharma2004/control-flow-in-javascript-if-else-and-switch-explained-150d206ecf07?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Onyxgrids`**
+✍️ **posted by `Jaahnvi Sharma`**

-<blockquote>Three Seconds.
-Total Cart Collapse.
-Stop Bleeding Revenue.
+<blockquote>When you write a program, it normally runs line by line from top to bottom.
+But what if you want your program to make decisions?
 Continue reading on Medium »</blockquote>

 <h3>2.
-Cloudflare Rebuilt Next.js With AI in Just One Week — And That Changes Everything - <a href="https://medium.com/@sovannaro/cloudflare-rebuilt-next-js-with-ai-in-just-one-week-and-that-changes-everything-079230d1cf74?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+2026 The Complete MERN Stack & DevOps Interview Guide: 50 Questions with Hands-On Assessments - <a href="https://medium.com/@syedhassanfida/2026-the-complete-mern-stack-devops-interview-guide-50-questions-with-hands-on-assessments-7df01b7697d3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SOVANNARO`**
+✍️ **posted by `Syed Hassan Fida`**

-<blockquote>One engineer, one AI system, and seven days were enough to challenge the dominance of Next.js and Vercel.
+<blockquote>Part 1: MERN Stack Interview Questions (30 Questions)
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why Jio Blocking Supabase Is a Bigger Problem Than It Looks - <a href="https://medium.com/@sovannaro/why-jio-blocking-supabase-is-a-bigger-problem-than-it-looks-6a4c442d7b15?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vikash Kumar — Full Stack Developer (MERN) | Portfolio & Backend Automation Projects - <a href="https://medium.com/@nisant54321/vikash-kumar-full-stack-developer-mern-portfolio-backend-automation-projects-83758003d445?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SOVANNARO`**
+✍️ **posted by `Vikash Kumar`**

-<blockquote>How a DNS-Level Block by India’s Largest ISP Broke Access to Supabase — and What Developers Need to Know
+<blockquote>Hi, I’m Vikash Kumar, a B.Tech Computer Science student at NIT Mizoram and a Full Stack Developer (MERN) passionate about building…
 Continue reading on Medium »</blockquote>

 <h3>4.
-How Redis Handles Millions of Requests Per Second Using a Single Thread - <a href="https://medium.com/@dipankarsethi3012/how-redis-handles-millions-of-requests-per-second-using-a-single-thread-eb2dc065719e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Smart Developers Use Tools More Than Tutorials - <a href="https://medium.com/@xtraszone/why-smart-developers-use-tools-more-than-tutorials-fb2359454505?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipankar Sethi`**
+✍️ **posted by `Rituraj`**

-<blockquote>The Counterintuitive Question?
-How can a database handle millions of operations per second using only one main thread?
+<blockquote>In today’s fast-paced tech world, smart developers focus less on endless tutorials and more on using practical tools.
+While tutorials…
 Continue reading on Medium »</blockquote>

 <h3>5.
-9 JavaScript Patterns That Reduce Bugs Before They Exist - <a href="https://codebyumar.medium.com/9-javascript-patterns-that-reduce-bugs-before-they-exist-93e029069487?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top online services every backend developer should learn - <a href="https://medium.com/@xtraszone/top-online-services-every-backend-developer-should-learn-dae2e20e9aff?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeByUmar`**
+✍️ **posted by `Rituraj`**

-<blockquote>Most JavaScript bugs aren’t random; they’re predictable.
-These nine battle-tested patterns help you prevent errors before they ever reach…
+<blockquote>Backend development today goes far beyond writing server-side code.
+Modern backend developers rely on powerful online services to build…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Session Replay Without the Liability: How to Debug Impossible Bugs and Stay PCI-DSS Compliant - <a href="https://medium.com/frontend-simplified/session-replay-without-the-liability-how-to-debug-impossible-bugs-and-stay-pci-dss-compliant-ecba52a991e0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Reimagining WebGIS: Why We Built Gabriella GIS as a Fully Client-Side Platform - <a href="https://medium.com/@dev.gabriellagis/reimagining-webgis-why-we-built-gabriella-gis-as-a-fully-client-side-platform-44c0da39a0f1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vamsi Krishna Kodimela`**
+✍️ **posted by `Rapha Silva - Founder of Gabriella GIS`**

-<blockquote>See every DOM mutation and mouse movement that caused a crash — without a single byte of user data leaving your control.
+<blockquote>The geospatial industry has evolved tremendously over the last two decades.
+Desktop GIS matured.
+Web mapping became mainstream…
-Continue reading on Frontend Simplified »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
+Introdução ao jQuery: Torne Seu Código JavaScript Mais Simples - <a href="https://medium.com/@lcmsistemas/introdu%C3%A7%C3%A3o-ao-jquery-torne-seu-c%C3%B3digo-javascript-mais-simples-0fea4a94a63b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `LCM Sistemas`**

+<blockquote>jQuery é uma das bibliotecas JavaScript mais populares de todos os tempos, amplamente utilizada para simplificar tarefas comuns como…
+Continue reading on Medium »</blockquote>

-REST vs GraphQL vs gRPC: What Actually Works in Production - <a href="https://pasindulanka.medium.com/rest-vs-graphql-vs-grpc-what-actually-works-in-production-8b87eff3f5b4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+We Made JavaScript an SEO Liability.
+Next.js Changed the Architecture. - <a href="https://medium.com/@georgeamalan/we-made-javascript-an-seo-liability-next-js-changed-the-architecture-5e91d0898466?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pasindu Lanka`**
+✍️ **posted by `George William Amalan`**

-<blockquote>Introduction: The Choice That Always Comes Up
+<blockquote>How Next.js Rebalanced Rendering for SEO, AI Agents, and the Modern Web.
 Continue reading on Medium »</blockquote>

 <br/>